spectrocloud/librarium/content/docs/18-knowledgebase/01-tutorials/3-deploy-k8s-cluster.md

 The following steps will guide you through deploying the cluster infrastructure.
 You will start with the definition of the cluster profile, then you will create the cluster and launch the provision of the cluster.

 From Palette, you will create the cluster and deploy the application.
-Each cluster will be hosted on a cloud service provider, i.e. AWS, Azure, GCP, and managed through Palette.
+Each cluster will be hosted on a cloud service provider, such as AWS, Azure, GCP, and managed through Palette.

 <div id="providers"></div>
 <br />